 Movies Change LivesTony Kashani — Movies Change Lives: Pedagogy of Constructive Humanistic Transformation Through Cinema (2016, Peter Lang Publishing, $39.95 U.S.) Purchase this book (Amazon)

 In the summer of 1983, I had just graduated from high school.
 One summer day, I went to a little league baseball game to support the kid brother of one of my friends.
 It was one of those days where it wasn’t too hot or too cold, the kids were playing ball (as best as they could) and after a few innings, my eyes started to wander away from the game and toward another favorite American pastime: people watching.
-As I scanned those who showed up on that sunny Saturday, I saw this girl (probably about 16-years-old) sitting with her friends talking and generally being a teen.
-I took note of her clothes — more specifically the top she was wearing. ”Now, where have I seen that fashion?” I asked myself.
+As I scanned those who showed up on that sunny Saturday, I saw this girl (probably about 16 years old) sitting with her friends talking and generally being a teen.
+I took note of her clothes — more specifically the top she was wearing. ”Now, where have I seen that fashion?”
+I asked myself.
 It took me a moment, but then I got it.
 I turned to one of my friends and asked:

 ”See that girl over there? ”

 ”Yeah.
-What about her,” my friend wondered.
+What about her,” my friend wondered.

-Flashdance,” I said.
+Flashdance,” I said.

 He chuckled as he immediately understood what her exposed shoulder signified.

 The flip side to critically engaging the narrative substance of movies is something more ominous: they can be used to narrow our minds by reinforcing prejudices, advocating war, rewriting history, and conditioning audiences to embrace proto-fascist tendencies.
-Kashani goes into an extended analysis of the film 300 to illustrate it as a not-so-thinly-veiled piece of post- 9-11 propaganda designed to reinforce Persians (i.e., Iranians) as barbarous homosexual darkies ”thirsty for Western blood.” While ”…[o]n the other hand, the 300 Spartans [in the film] are masculine, muscular, courageous, sexy…intelligent, freedom-fighting white men, who will defend democracy by sacrificing their lives.” When you paint in stark colors — like film director Frank Miller does in 300 — the majority of the audience will, of course, side with the ”good guys.” In 300, this is all done by design — a design that folds in fears of people with brown skin, fears of Islam (Miller deliberately confuses audiences about the history of the region), and fears of losing cultural identity.
+Kashani goes into an extended analysis of the film 300 to illustrate it as a not-so-thinly-veiled piece of post- 9-11 propaganda designed to reinforce Persians (i.e., Iranians) as barbarous homosexual darkies ”thirsty for Western blood.”
+While ”…[o]n the other hand, the 300 Spartans [in the film] are masculine, muscular, courageous, sexy…intelligent, freedom-fighting white men, who will defend democracy by sacrificing their lives.”
+When you paint in stark colors — like film director Frank Miller does in 300 — the majority of the audience will, of course, side with the ”good guys.”
+In 300, this is all done by design — a design that folds in fears of people with brown skin, fears of Islam (Miller deliberately confuses audiences about the history of the region), and fears of losing cultural identity.
 The box office success of 300, Kashani says, is an example of a film whose message is clear: It glorifies war, militarism, and death as the only way to protect democracy and freedom from the barbarians at the gate.
-When the conflation of war with freedom and death with democracy occurs with greater frequency in the stories we tell ourselves, the more we’re apt slide away from the better angels of our nature and toward a kind of proto-fascism where complexity, diversity, ambiguity are seen as something to be abolished in favor of a sledgehammer ideology — where the ”good guys” are the ones smashing the heads of ”the other” with impunity.
+When the conflation of war with freedom and death with democracy occurs with greater frequency in the stories we tell ourselves, the more we’re apt to slide away from the better angels of our nature and toward a kind of proto-fascism where complexity, diversity, and ambiguity are seen as something to be abolished in favor of a sledgehammer ideology — where the ”good guys” are the ones smashing the heads of ”the other” with impunity.

 About the Author